maxj723/Desk/docs/TDD Quant Club Trading Desk.md

         - Receives data from Alpaca.
         - Forwards the relevant data to the appropriate Python strategy container via its **standard input (stdin)**.
 This decouples the data feed from the main execution server.
 - **Database**
-    - **Description:** A simple database to persist important information. **SQLite** is a perfect choice to start with due to its simplicity (it's just a file, no separate server needed).
+    - **Description:** A simple database to persist important information. **SQLite** is used due to its simplicity (it's just a file, no separate server needed).
+    - **Implementation:** The database is initialized automatically on server startup at the path specified by `DB_PATH` environment variable (defaults to `./trading_desk.db`).
     - **Schema:**
-        - `strategies`: Stores information about each script, like its file path and the user who owns it.
+        - `strategies`: Stores information about each script, including user ID, strategy name, file path, created/updated timestamps, and status (active/paused/stopped).
-        - `trades`: A log of every trade placed, including symbol, quantity, price, timestamp, and which strategy initiated it.
+        - `trades`: A comprehensive log of every trade placed, including user ID, strategy ID, order ID, symbol, quantity, side, order type, prices, filled quantities, order status, timestamps, and error messages.
-        - `positions`: A table to keep track of current holdings for each strategy.
+        - `positions`: A table to keep track of current holdings for each strategy with average entry price, current price, market value, and unrealized P&L.

 ## Diagram